 I am a Christian, a follower of Jesus, who is King of the Universe, Saviour of broken people.

 I am a husband and a father.
 I am married to Gill and consequently my four children are beautiful, passionate and exciting.
-If there is any depth or insight here, it originates with her.
+If there is any depth or insight here, much of it originates with her.
 She has prophetic discernment which blesses me and the church in the world.

 After emigrating from England at the age of six, I grew up on a dairy farm in rural Northern Tasmania and then studied and worked in Computer Systems Engineering.
 Before theological study at Ridley College, Melbourne I spent a short time as a staff worker for Youth With A Mission.
 Together with my wife and family and a bunch of awesome people we were there at the beginning of the Connections community in the Anglican Parish of Burnie.
 I have been a domestic missionary, a curate, a village priest, a church planter, a cathedral cleric and general ecclesiastic.

 My aim is to explore and apply the gospel of Jesus in the real world, generously, prayerfully, joyfully, seriously.
 This is best done in, with, and among God’s people, towards our transformation in Christ, and for impacting the world in ways that matter eternally.